google/zetasql/docs/functions-and-operators.md

 +   `geography_1`: A `GEOGRAPHY` value that represents the first geography.
 +   `geography_2`: A `GEOGRAPHY` value that represents the second geography.
-+   `directed`: Optional, required named argument that represents the type of computation to use on the input geographies.
-If this argument is not specified, `directed=>FALSE` is used by default.
++   `directed`: A named argument with a `BOOL` value.
+Represents the type of computation to use on the input geographies.
+If this argument isn't specified, `directed => FALSE` is used by default.

     +   `FALSE`: The largest Hausdorff distance found in (`geography_1`, `geography_2`) and